Aspen Technology (NASDAQ:AZPN) Releases FY 2022 Earnings Guidance

-Aspen Technology (NASDAQ:AZPN) last issued its quarterly earnings results on Wednesday, January 26th.
-The technology company reported $1.20 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $1.29 by ($0.09).
-Aspen Technology had a return on equity of 38.51% and a net margin of 38.80%.
-During the same period in the previous year, the company posted $1.93 EPS.
-On average, analysts forecast that Aspen Technology will post 4.88 earnings per share for the current year.

-In related news, Director Donald P. Casey sold 10,673 shares of the firm’s stock in a transaction that occurred on Thursday, November 18th.
+In other Aspen Technology news, Director Donald P. Casey sold 10,673 shares of the company’s stock in a transaction on Thursday, November 18th.
 The shares were sold at an average price of $152.51, for a total transaction of $1,627,739.23.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-1.00% of the stock is currently owned by company insiders.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Corporate insiders own 1.00% of the company’s stock.

-A hedge fund recently raised its stake in Aspen Technology stock.
-Morgan Stanley increased its holdings in shares of Aspen Technology, Inc. (NASDAQ:AZPN) by 333.3% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 153,954 shares of the technology company’s stock after buying an additional 118,426 shares during the period.
-Morgan Stanley owned 0.23% of Aspen Technology worth $21,174,000 at the end of the most recent quarter.
-Institutional investors and hedge funds own 99.60% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in the company.
+Morgan Stanley grew its holdings in shares of Aspen Technology by 333.3% in the second quarter.
+Morgan Stanley now owns 153,954 shares of the technology company’s stock valued at $21,174,000 after purchasing an additional 118,426 shares during the period.
+LPL Financial LLC grew its holdings in shares of Aspen Technology by 4.7% in the fourth quarter.
+LPL Financial LLC now owns 22,066 shares of the technology company’s stock valued at $3,358,000 after purchasing an additional 985 shares during the period.
+Squarepoint Ops LLC purchased a new stake in shares of Aspen Technology in the fourth quarter valued at about $707,000.
+Cetera Investment Advisers purchased a new stake in shares of Aspen Technology in the fourth quarter valued at about $319,000.
+Finally, MML Investors Services LLC grew its holdings in shares of Aspen Technology by 12.9% in the fourth quarter.
+MML Investors Services LLC now owns 3,029 shares of the technology company’s stock valued at $461,000 after purchasing an additional 345 shares during the period.
+99.60% of the stock is owned by institutional investors and hedge funds.

 Aspen Technology Company Profile